The ins and outs of how – and why – you should set up a website to earn affiliate revenue

 Step 4: Add affiliate links to your content

 Once you’ve joined an affiliate program or programs, it’s time to promote products!
-Your partners will provide customized affiliate links, which you insert into your website copy.
-These links enable the affiliate brand to track how much you refer to their website.
+Your brand partners will provide customized affiliate links, which you insert into your website copy.
+These links track how much traffic you refer to the brand’s website.

 Most programs allow you to search through a list of products and copy a custom link.
 You can then use this link in any content you publish.